 Once you have created an Epic, select Add Issues to this Epic to enter the Epic builder.
 The list presented will display all Issues within your Board, orgnized by pipeline.
 You can add Issues already existing in your workspace by selecting the checkbox next to each Issue.
 Navigate between pipelines by clicking on their name on the navigation to the left of the list, or leverage the top filters to search for specific Issues by label, Milestone, or assignee.

 You can also rapid-add new Issues to this Epic by adding a title into the top Title bar and hitting enter, or clicking New Issue.

 The left panel will begin to populate with the Issues you're adding to this Epic.
 You can add or remove to the Epic at any time from the Board or the Issue sidebar.
 When you're done with the initial setup of your Epic, simply click Create Epic on the left panel.

-Once created, you'll now have a new Issue on your Board with two distinguishing factors: a Epic label and a filter on the Issue card (Show all Issues in this Epic) that can be used to filter the board by all stories and tasks in that Epic.
+Once created, you'll now have a new Issue on your Board with two distinguishing factors: a Epic label and a filter on the Issue card (Filter by Epic Issues) that can be used to filter the board by all stories and tasks in that Epic.

 When opening the Epic from the Board, you'll get a new list view that will show all stories and tasks within the Epic, which pipeline they are currently in, as well as associated information for these Issues such as their title, ID, and estimated story points.
 Issues and Epics that are not in a repo connected to your Workspace will appear under the “Issues not in this Workspace” label.